 - Regular, which we add throughout each year.
 We can change the rate of Regular Bonus at any time without telling you beforehand.
-It is not guaranteed that a regular bonus will be added each year, although once added these bonuses are guaranteed on death and at Normal Retirement Date. - Final, which we may pay when you take money out of the With-Profits fund, although this may vary and is not guaranteed.
-The final bonus can be reduced or removed at any time, without warning.
+It is not guaranteed that a regular bonus will be added each year, although once added these bonuses are guaranteed on death and at normal retirement date. - Final, which we may pay when you take money out of the With-Profits Fund, although this may vary and is not guaranteed.

-You can get further information from Your With-Profits Plan - a guide to how we manage the Fund.
+You can get further information about this from Your With-Profits Plan - a guide to how we manage the Fund.

-What's a Market Value Reduction?
+What is a Market Value Reduction?